local-ch/lhs/README.md

 ## Find multiple records

-You can query a backend service to provide records by using `where`.
+You can query a service for records by using `where`.

 ```ruby
   Feedback.where(has_reviews: true)